hoichi/hoichi.io/contents/blog/2019-12-21-Real-World Composable Error Handling.md

 Secondly, to make polymorphic variants extensible, you’re going to have to parametrize a few things here and there.
 But OCaml type inference being seriously impressive, that problem is very manageable; at least, you don’t have to be verbose to solve it.

 Is that all?
 Maybe that’s all.
-And ow, [here’s the repo](https://github.com/hoichi/rwceh) with the whole experiment.
+And ow, [here’s the repo](https://github.com/hoichi/rwceh) with the code.